sheikh-who/Terdex/README.md

 ## Features

-- **Termux-aware planning** – Quickly turn a natural language description into a sequenced plan while highlighting Android/Termux constraints.
+- **Termux-aware planning** – Quickly turn a natural language description into a sequenced plan while highlighting Android/Termux constraints and summarizing the requested task.
 - **Configurable playbooks** – Define repeatable shell command sequences in a `.terdex.json` file and execute them on demand.
 - **Self-hosted and offline** – No remote services are required; the CLI runs locally and is suitable for Termux or any POSIX shell.